michelmsft/GoodFood/README.md

 // Build the kernel
 Kernel kernel = builder.Build();
 var chatCompletionService = kernel.GetRequiredService<IChatCompletionService>();
 ```
 #### Step 3: Add a Plugin

+In this step, we add a custom plugin to the kernel.
+This plugin (GoodFoodPlugin) is registered under the name "DriveThru" and provides the functionality needed for our Fast food drive thru application’s logic.

 ```csharp
 // Add a plugin
 kernel.Plugins.AddFromType<GoodFoodPlugin>("DriveThru");
 ```
 #### Step 4: Enable Planning

+In this step, we configure prompt execution settings to guide the AI's behavior.
+By setting `FunctionChoiceBehavior` to `Auto()` and adjusting the Temperature, we enable the planner to make smarter decisions when selecting functions to execute.

 ```csharp
 AzureOpenAIPromptExecutionSettings settings = new()
 {
     FunctionChoiceBehavior = FunctionChoiceBehavior.Auto(),
     Temperature = 0.3
 };
 ```
 #### Step 5: Instantiate Messaging and Chat

+In this step, we set up the main chat loop.
+The app captures the user's voice input using Azure Speech Recognition, sends it to the AI for processing, and then reads the response back using text-to-speech.
+The full conversation is tracked using chatHistory, enabling context-aware replies from the AI.

 ```csharp
 string? userInput=null;
 do
 {
     // using speech recorgnition to retrieve user input

     Console.Write($"You :");